ejdzenem/gitcheatsheets/git-cheat-sheet.md

 ```$ git push```

-Uploads all local branch commits to GitHub
+Uploads all local branch commits to Gitlab

 ```$ git pull```

-Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. `git pull` is a combination of `git fetch` and `git merge`
+Updates your current local working branch with all new commits from the corresponding remote branch on Gitlab. `git pull` is a combination of `git fetch` and `git merge`

 ## Make changes